 The course of study for a Ph.D. in English with a concentration in Screen Studies includes 60 hours of coursework (at least 40 credits of coursework, 15-20 dissertation hours).
 Students are required to take an introduction to graduate study and an introduction to the teaching of composition (unless they have already done so as part of our M.A. program); 15-20 hours are for the writing of a dissertation.
 The remaining coursework is determined by the student in conjunction with his or her advisor and/or advisory committee.
 Students take comprehensive exams after completing their coursework.

-Jeff Menne, Assistant Professor and Director of the Screen Studies Program (Ph.D.
+Jeff Menne, Associate Professor and Director of the Screen Studies Program (Ph.D.
 Vanderbilt), specializes in postwar American cinema and political economy, with interests including Hollywood, the exploitation industry, Latin American cinema (Cuban and Mexican in particular), and the avant-garde.
-He is working on Art's Economy: Post-Fordist Cinema and Hollywood Counterculture, 1962-1975, a study of business culture in poststudio Hollywood.
+He has published Francis Ford Coppola on the Contemporary Film Directors series and his study Post-Fordist Cinema: Hollywood Auteurs and the Corporate Counterculture, is forthcoming from Columbia University Press in 2019.
 His work has appeared in such journals as Representations, Cinema Journal, and Post Script.
-He has taught a graduate seminar on Cuban cinema and offers courses in film history, film and media theory, and critical theory.
+He offers graduate seminars on New Hollywood, Cuban cinema, and the avant-garde.

 Graig Uhlin, Assistant Professor (Ph.D.
 New York University), specializes in film theory.
 His dissertation examined rhythm and time in classical film theory, utilizing philosopher Paul Ricoeur's understanding of the "aporetics of temporality" to analyze the films of Jean Epstein, Andrei Tarkovsky, and Andy Warhol.
 His work has appeared in Cinema Journal, The Quarterly Review of Film and Video, and Hitchcock Annual.
 His research interests include the intersection of environmentalism and moving image culture, contemporary world cinema, and the filmmaking of Andy Warhol.